Connect with us

 We’ve tried a lot of hotels, unfortunately.
 We’ve been to highly rated resorts that had been soaked in bleach and large brand hotels covered in mold.
 Don’t be afraid to walk away, there are always more hotels.
 In our experience, we’ve always gotten our money back… even if it one time took 6 months and multiple calls.

-Our main hotel has ended up being Hilton, basically because we’ve had the fewest problems there.
-Not surprisingly, we recently learned that:
+Our main hotel chain has ended up being Hilton, basically because we’ve had the fewest problems there.
+Not surprisingly, we’ve learned that:

 “Gary Collinge, general manager of the Hilton Vancouver Airport, says all Hilton hotels follow standards regarding eco-friendly cleaning solutions, including non-toxic, non-phosphate, non-chlorine and biodegradable products.” – Hotelier Magazine

-Apart from Hilton, we’ve also had pretty good luck with Hyatt and Marriott.
-Of course, they’re all far from perfect, and I wouldn’t call any of them “healthy”, but they are doing some good things that make it a bit easier for us to stay there compared to other hotels.
+Sometimes we’ve also had good luck with Hyatt.
+Of course, they’re all far from perfect, and I wouldn’t call either of them “healthy”, but they are doing some good things that make it a bit easier for us to stay there compared to other hotels.
 I would love the opportunity to work with any of them to start pushing the hotel industry to a place more focused on wellness.
-For us, it’s not about competing, it’s about making change happen quickly in the vacation industry.
+For us, it’s not about competing, it’s about making change happen quickly in the vacation industry, because there’s such a great need for it.

 2. We cook our own food.

-For longer stays we’ll book with a resort or long-term stay hotels that have a kitchen.
+For a stay longer than 1-2 nights, we make sure the hotel room has a kitchen/kitchenette.
 They’ll often have stainless steel pans, but we usually pack small pan and wooden spatula just in case they only have Teflon pans and plastic spatulas.
 If we can drive to the hotel, then we always bring our Instant Pot Mini, regardless of if the hotel has a kitchen or not.
 We do always make sure we have a fridge in the room.
 Hilton has been good about being able to bring a fridge up to the room if there is none to begin with.

 We also make sure we know where we’re going to buy food.
-That means, depending on which State we’re in, we look for a Sprout’s, Lucky’s Market, or Whole Foods, and pick a hotel in that area of the city.
-We book as close as possible to the event we’re attending, but for larger conferences like Natural Products Expo West, in LA, where we usually need to book a hotel that’s 5-7 miles from the event, we’ll pick the one that puts a Sprouts on our way to the hotel.
+That means, depending on which State we’re in, we look for a Sprout’s Farmers Market, Lucky’s Market, Whole Foods, or similar, and pick a hotel in that area of the city.
+We book as close as possible to the event we’re attending, but for larger conferences like Natural Products Expo West in LA, where we usually need to book a hotel that’s 5-7 miles from the event, we usually pick the one that puts a Sprout’s on our way to the hotel.

 3. We bring our own air filter.

-I like the Air Oasis filters.
-In addition to getting rid of the dust that many times is attached to flame retardants and other chemicals, the Air Oasis can also break up VOCs.
-Basically, ripping apart toxic chemicals into their base elements.
+In addition to getting rid of the dust that many times is attached to flame retardants and other chemicals, many air filters also help filter out mold and even mycotoxins.

 4. We bring castile soap.

 It’s something simple, but we don’t want to use scented hand soaps, body soaps, and dish soap (if we have a kitchen).
 Instead, we have a travel sized bottle of castile soap with us and use it for everything.
-My husband even uses it as toothpaste, but that’s just gross! 😉
+(I actually always keep a travel sized bottle in my pure and use that whenever we wash our hands outside of our home).

-Emelie Kamp is an entrepreneur, licensed nutritional counselor, wellness coach, green living coach, author of The Sugar Story, creator of the Dark Chocolate Diet and health industry consultant - working towards transforming the way we feel and the way we see ourselves.
+Emelie Kamp is an entrepreneur, wellness coach, green living coach, author of The Sugar Story, and health industry consultant - working towards transforming the way we feel and the way we see ourselves.
 Be encouraged, be empowered, live your purpose.

 Who are You?